John Earle Chase Memorial Park

 Property Location:Anchor Bay Road, Trent Lakes, Ontario

 The John Earle Chase Memorial Park is a 400 acre site that was farmed by successive members of the Chase family.
-Ralph and Evelyn Chase, the last two family members who lived on the property donated the land to Trent Severn Waterway (TSW) in 1995.
+Ralph and Evelyn Chase were the last two family members who lived on the property and, in 1995, they donated the land to Trent Severn Waterway (TSW).

-With beautiful views overlooking Pigeon Lake, mature maple forests and wetlands bursting with life, this property is too beautiful not to share and open to the public to enjoy!
+With beautiful views overlooking Pigeon Lake, mature maple forests, and wetlands bursting with life, this property is too beautiful not to share – it is open to the public to enjoy!